 We want our patients to be well-informed before undergoing any type of surgery.
 If shoulder joint replacement is determined to be the best solution, it will be a consensus between the patient, their doctor and an orthopedic surgeon.
 This is after discussing all the possible options available.
 Any surgery comes with risks.
 However, when the benefits outweigh the risks, joint replacement may be the right procedure for the patient.

 The actual surgery takes about three hours.
 Patients will usually stay in the hospital for one or more days and begin some level of physical therapy the day after surgery.
 Physical therapy is a key component of any orthopedic surgery, especially joint replacements.
 Regaining strength and range of motion through exercises and stretching will continue throughout recovery, which can last several months.
-Usually, it takes 4-6 weeks of recovery and physical therapy before the shoulder is functional enough for driving and other activities.
+Usually, it takes four to six weeks of recovery and physical therapy before the shoulder is functional enough for driving and other activities.

 The success rate for shoulder replacement surgery is high.
 While any surgery can have complications, our experienced orthopedic surgical team at Ortho Sport & Spine Physicians gives our patients the best care to minimize any possible risks.